EdwardPrado/apod-app/README.md

   - Includes a light and dark theme you can choose from.
   - Selecting a theme stores your choice in the browser's local storage.
   - The App detects and sets the initial theme based on your device's preferred color scheme.
-- Hidden API Key
-  - Requests are rerouted to an Express Js backend through a proxy to prevent the user from accessing the API key.

 # Setup

 1. Download [NodeJs](https://nodejs.org/en/) if it's not already installed
-2. Navigate into both the frontend and backend folders and use `npm install`

-### Backend Folder
+2. Download the [Netlify CLI](https://docs.netlify.com/cli/get-started/) if it's not already installed
+3. Use `npm install` in the root folder

-1. Add a file called `.env` with `API_KEY = Key_Here` as its contents to the backend folder.
-Replace `Key_Here` with your NASA API key that can be gotten [here](https://github.com/nasa/apod-api).
+4. Add a `.env` file in the root folder with the contents `API_KEY=key_here` where `key_here` is a NASA API key which can be gotten [here](https://api.nasa.gov/).

 # Running the App

-1. Navigate into the backend folder and use `npm start` to start the backend.
-2. Navigate into the frontend folder and use `npm start` to start the frontend.
+1. Use `netlify dev` to launch locally

-# Dev Scripts
+# Production

-### Backend

-1. Use `npm run devStart` in the backend folder to start the backend with [Nodemon](https://www.npmjs.com/package/nodemon).
-Nodemon will automatically restart the node application when file changes in the directory are detected.
+1. Import project from Git to Netlify
+2. Under Environment variables add the following variables:
+  - `API_KEY` with the API key
+  - `BACKEND_SERVER_PORT` with the server port.
+You can set it to 5000.
+  - `CI` and set it to false so the build doesn't stop when a warning is encountered.